Facebook Stock: Is It a Good Buy Right Now?

 There are a number of metrics that investors use when they research stocks to determine the health of a company relative to others in its sector and to the market as a whole.
 One of these is the price-to-earnings ratio.
 The P/E ratio compares a stock’s price to the earnings per share the company generates.
 The ratio tells investors how much they’re paying for each dollar of earnings.
 So, if a stock is trading at $25 per share and earnings per share are $1, that stock has a P/E ratio of 25.

 The P/E ratio is useful when comparing stocks to one another, to the sector they’re in, or to the market as a whole.
-As of July 29, Facebook’s P/E ratio is 30.70.
-The estimated P/E ratio for the tech sector for 2021 is 38.21, according to Fidelity.
-And the P/E ratio for the S&P 500 at the end of July is 33.75.
+As of Feb.
+5, Facebook’s P/E ratio was 17.22.
+The estimated P/E ratio for the tech sector for 2022 is 30.22, according to Fidelity.
+And the P/E ratio for the S&P 500 at the beginning of February was 25.37.

 How To Know If Facebook Stock Is Right for You